Get A Library Card

 Loan Periods and Renewals

-Materials from any of the 34 public or community college libraries in San Mateo County may be requested through your account on the online catalog by placing a hold.
+Materials from any of the 34 public or community college libraries in San Mateo County may be requested online by logging into your library account and placing a hold.

 Most library materials may be returned at any of the 34 public or community college libraries in San Mateo County.
 An after hours book drop is available for the return of items when the library is closed.

 Adult materials: 25¢/day per item maximum $8 per item.
-(As a courtesy, seniors who are residents of SSF are not charged overdue fines on SSF materials).
+As a courtesy, seniors aged 62 and above who are residents of South San Francisco are not charged overdue fines on South San Francisco materials.